 This year two of the OEMs who were the first to move to automated driving have decided to pause it.
 While some may see this is a setback to the promise of autonomous driving, we see it differently.
 The pause on L3 is not a retreat from automation.
 It is a reallocation of ambition — away from a narrow, conditions-dependent system, and toward something that has to work on every road, every day.
 That is a bigger opportunity.

-Level 3 vs Level 2 (or L2+) systems
+Level 3 vs L2+ and L2++ systems

-Level 3 systems like Mercedes Drive Pilot allow drivers to fully disengage from the driving task, but only within a tightly defined Operational Design Domain: specific motorway segments, specific speed limits, specific weather conditions.
+Level 3 systems like Mercedes Drive Pilot allowed drivers to fully disengage from the driving task, but only within a tightly defined Operational Design Domain: specific motorway segments, specific speed limits, specific weather conditions.
 When those conditions are not met, the system hands control back to the driver.

 That handback mechanism was, in many ways, L3’s commercial Achilles heel.
 Consumers wanted automation that would simplify their drive.
 What they got was automation that required them to remain ready to take control at any moment — negating much of the convenience that made the proposition attractive in the first place.